 The next morning I separated the roast from the broth and removed the bay leaves.
 I then used my fat separator to strain the broth, removing the excess fat and drippings and placed the broth into a stockpot.

 Now I had all natural, preservative-free beef broth.
 This broth freezes well so feel free to divide up a batch of this delicious broth for later use, such as when making homemade beef gravy.

 After the beef cooled for just a bit, I took two forks and shredded the beef.
 If you choose not to use all of the shredded beef in your soup, you can make BBQ beef sandwiches with the extra.
 (Equally as delicious!)

 The next step is to bring the broth to a low boil and add a variety of fresh vegetables.
-Here is what I used in mine: fresh carrots, celery, green beans, potatoes, diced tomatoes, onions, corn and a few preservative-free kidney beans.
+I used fresh carrots, celery, green beans, potatoes, diced tomatoes, onions, corn and a few preservative-free kidney beans.
 If I would have had cabbage, I would have thrown some of that in too.

-Now for full disclosure, due to my allergies to onions, garlic, and corn, I removed a portion of the soup and placed it into another container before these ingredients to the soup.
+NOTE: Due to allergies to onions, garlic, and corn, I removed a portion of the soup and placed it into another container before these ingredients to the soup.

 I placed a lid on my stock pot and simmered the soup until the vegetables were tender when poked with a fork.
 I then added the shredded beef and simmered the soup just a little longer to allow the beef to get completely hot.
 A picture of me would probably have revealed that I was drooling at this point.

 There really isn’t anything quite like a bowl of good Old Fashioned Vegetable Soup to warm one’s soul.
-This soup is not only delicious and healthy, it’s also filling and certainly a great way to stay toasty warm on a cold day or night.
+This soup is not only delicious and healthy, it’s also filling.
+Enjoying a hot, steamy bowl will help you stay toasty warm on a cold day or night.